t2trg/2015-ietf94/minutes.md

       Darshak: Best practices for caches: what and how to cache.
 Normalizing query order in a cache would help to improve cache hits.
       Ari: TODO: check if query order must be protected; do applications rely on specific orders to distinguish two different resources?
       Carsten: Cache is not allowed to modify URI
-      Jamie: Unclear why different order should resolve to a different resource; CoRE interfaces says something about order.
+      Jaime: Unclear why different order should resolve to a different resource; CoRE interfaces says something about order.
       Ari: Might define an optimization rule that clients should normalize query parameters to optimize caching
       Casten: HTTP SEARCH method, FETCH method for CoAP, PATCH vs iPATCH -- we need to identify what methods we really need.
 ```